Agent skill for security-manager - invoke with $agent-security-manager

 0%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description is essentially a label with an invocation command and provides no useful information about what the skill does, when to use it, or what triggers should activate it.
-It fails on every dimension of the rubric and would be nearly impossible for Claude to correctly select from a pool of available skills.
+This is an extremely weak description that fails on every dimension.
+It provides no information about what the skill does, when to use it, or what domain it covers—only a tool name and invocation syntax.
+It would be nearly impossible for Claude to correctly select this skill from a pool of available options.

 Suggestions